f5devcentral/f5-cloudserviceeaplab/README.rst

 20. Specify SSL Certificate via Postman
 ***************************************

-When creating Essential App Protect instance at the start of the lab, we chose to skip providing an SSL/TLS certificate.
+When creating the Essential App Protect instance at the start of the lab, we chose to skip providing an SSL/TLS certificate.
 Let's now implement HTTPS/SSL via Postman.

 `a)` Let's send the **Get SSL Certificate (lab)** request: